gumaerc-testorg/24.960-spring-2006/content/pages/syllabus.md

 For any use or distribution of these materials, please cite as follows:

 David Pesetsky, course materials for 24.960 Syntactic Models, Spring 2006.
-MIT OpenCourseWare ([http://ocw.mit.edu/)](https://ocw.mit.edu/), Massachusetts Institute of Technology.
+MIT OpenCourseWare ({{% resource_link "8bd2f4fb-095e-417f-8bb4-9d5f438bafe9" "http://ocw.mit.edu/)" %}}, Massachusetts Institute of Technology.
 Downloaded on \[DD Month YYYY\].

 ## Calendar